xiaojielei/tp/docs/DeveloperGuide.md

 # Common Cents Developer Guide

-## Acknowledgements

-Common Cents uses the following tools for development and testing:

-1. [JUnit 5](https://junit.org/junit5/) - Used for software testing.
-2. [Gradle](https://gradle.org) - Used for build automation.
-3. [AB3](https://github.com/se-edu/addressbook-level3) - Used for creating documentation.

 ## About Common Cents
 Common Cents is a personal finance management application that helps you track your income, expenses, savings, and financial goals.
 The application provides a command-line interface for managing your finances with features for